Type 052D destroyer: Data links

 The Type 052D may be using the joint service integrated datalink system (JSIDLS) and naval common tactical data link (NCTDL).
 JSIDLS is equivalent to Link 16 and was certified in June 2012.
 NCTDL is a next-generation two-way encrypted data link with support for electro-optic and laser pod UAVs; it replaces the older HN-900.

 Propulsion

 The powerplant is a combined diesel or gas (CODOG) system with two QC-280 gas turbines and two diesel engines.

 The machinery drives two shafts for a maximum speed of 30 kn.

 Aviation

-The Type 052D is equipped with a hanger and landing pad and normally carries a Harbin Z-9 helicopter.
+The Type 052D is equipped with a hangar and landing pad and normally carries a Harbin Z-9 helicopter.

 A stretched variant, unofficially referred to as Type 052DL, has a flight deck extended by 4 m.
 The extended flight deck is likely intended for the Harbin Z-20 helicopter.
 The variant was under construction by 2016, with the first unit (Zibo) launched in 2018 and commissioned in 2020.
 Construction of further units to this design are continuing at the rate of three or four vessels per year.

 Ships of class

-The first three batches of the 052D Class totalled 30 ships.
-The fourth batch of 10 ships is currently under construction.